anselm/blox/README.md

 - [ ] Active and inactive on most things; objects and behaviors; proximity based activity or inactivity; hiding and showing
 - [ ] Multiple instancing in the grammar for ease of use - extend the grammar

-Make several small fun animated CSS like effects that can be used to draw attention to objects or to enhance realism
+Fancier Semantics - Make several small fun animated CSS like effects that can be used to draw attention to objects or to enhance realism

 - [ ] Bounce
 - [ ] Wobble